atomicjolt/konbata/ISSUES_AND_NOTES.md

 (Ignore Back files.
 They’re useless.)

+#### Filling in missing fields information

+- LibreOffice doesn't import fields from .docx files.
+The missing information can be found by renaming the .docx extension to .zip, extracting, and parsing the word/document.xml for the missing information.

 #### Parsing Unit Files (based on HTML conversion by LibreOffice)

 All content should be put into a page except the quizzes (self-test questions (one per major unit section) and the unit review exercises (one per unit)).